Big radiation risk unlikely if Israel strikes Iran: experts

 "In Tuwaitha, they have never seen full decontamination," said Mike Townsley of environmental group Greenpeace.
 He and colleagues found a ruptured container of raw uranium "yellowcake" near the plant in 2003.

-About 1,000 people live near the Tuwaitha reactor complex south of Baghdad, the former site of Saddam Hussein's nuclear research program destroyed by U.S.-led forces in 1991 and 2003.
-Al Qaim, where uranium was extracted at a fertilizer factory, was bombed in 1991.
+About 1,000 people live near the Tuwaitha reactor complex south of Baghdad, the former site of Saddam Hussein's nuclear research programme destroyed by U.S.-led forces in 1991 and 2003.
+Al Qaim, where uranium was extracted at a fertiliser factory, was bombed in 1991.

 Paul Sullivan, a professor of economics and adjunct professor of security studies at Georgetown University in the United States, said there were double standards in judging risks.